Lombiq/Hastlayer-Hardware-Framework---Catapult/Docs/Debugging.md

 - There is no possibility to power-cycle the FPGA remotely, so the best choise in this case it to ask the Catapult Support to turn on and off the device (catapsup@microsoft.com).
 - Another workaround is to go to the Windows Device Manager, right click on the “Catapult FPGA device” and make sure it is enabled.
 If it isn’t, check the properties and see if there is an error.
 You can also attempt to enable the card from there.

+###SignalTap Logic Analyzer issue

+SignalTap is the Altera Quartus Prime built-in logic analyzer.
+We use it to debug FPGA signals when the design runs on the device, so it's not simulation, but real signals.
+To check how to add SignalTap to your FPGA design, and how to use it, see the Catapult User Guide v1.2.pdf, starting from page 26.
+(8.2 Adding SignalTap to Your Design) section.
+It might happen, that when you click on the "Scan Chain" button, the status does not switch from “Program the device to continue” to “Ready to acquire”.
+USB blaster might not detect the FPGA, so you can't inspect FPGA signals.
+In this case you should check the following:
+- You should uncheck "read only" for the project files.
+Right click on each project file, go to "Properties", and de-select "Read-only", enable SignalTap, then regenerate the bitfile.
+Note: This contradicts with one of the suggestions in the "Quartus Prime license issue" above, but this hint came from the Catapult Support Team, and it worked.
+- Double check if the right .stp file is being used with the .rpd that it was compiled against.
+You can’t use older .stp files – it always has to be the exact one that you used when compiling.
+- Check FPGA status with FPGADiagnostics.exe.
+If it seems to be in a non-responsive state, ask Catapult Support to power-cycle the FPGA.